nikant/kamilsss655-uv-k5-firmware-custom-nkk/README.md

 > If you want to have a more stable FW, I advise you to look at other options. ☠️❗⚠️**
 >

 ## This repository is a fork of [kamilsss655 firwmare](https://github.com/kamilsss655/uv-k5-firmware-custom).
-My changes are minor at the moment and for personal use.
+My changes are minor.
+Check [releases](https://github.com/nikant/kamilsss655-uv-k5-firmware-custom-nkk/releases)
 ##
 # Open re-implementation of the Quansheng UV-K5 v2.1.27 firmware